featured image

 Introduction

 Staying up-to-date with the latest technology is crucial with the current advancements in AI.
-Newer LLM models often introduce cutting-edge features that are only available when using the latest models.
+Newer LLM models often introduce cutting-edge features that are only available when using these models.

 For instance, the ability to generate structured outputs is only available in more recent versions of OpenAI Models.
-Attempting to use structured outputs with outdated models might result in an error:
+Attempting to use structured outputs with old/outdated models might result in an error:

 ERROR : response_format value as json_schema is enabled only for api versions 2024-08-01-preview and later